 - Omar Inverso (University of Southampton, UK)

-- Jean-Marie Jacquet (University of Namur, Denmark)
+- Jean-Marie Jacquet (University of Namur, Belgium)

 - Eva Kühn (Vienna University of Technology, Austria)